You Can Love Your Kids and Still Feel Overwhelmed - Baby Chick

 Doing everything for our kids can be a lot, so you may find yourself waiting for the day when they can do some of it on their own.
 This is normal.
 So is regretting them getting older at the same time.

-Use Screen Time as an Escape
+Use Screen Time for a Break

 As I’ve mentioned, being a mom is demanding.
 Sometimes we’re tired and need a break.
 Using mobile devices and screens sometimes as a distraction to escape is okay.
 It doesn’t make you a bad mom.